 But in order to foster learning later on, you can still provide your baby and toddler with quality open ended toys, that will naturally encourage language learning and cognitive development through interaction with adults and peers.

-I am not trying to say you should simply let your child do whatever he wants, whenever he wants, and with whatever he wants.
+I am not trying to say you should simply let your child do whatever he wants, whenever he wants, and with whatever they want.

 Rather be there for your child.
-Answer his questions to the best of your ability.
-If he seems unsure of something, help him out (but give him some time to try on his own first).
+Answer their questions to the best of your ability.

-Make a variety of experiences available to your child, for example, walking barefoot in wet grass, or painting with his fingers.
+Make a variety of experiences available to your child, for example, walking barefoot on wet grass, or painting with their fingers.

 As a child gets older, there is absolutely nothing wrong with taking a step back and letting your child play freely.

-By taking a step back you will see how your child is able to solve problems on her own, how she compromises with others, how she uses her imagination to come up with a new game, play scenario, etc.
+By taking a step back you will see how your child is able to solve problems on their own, how they compromise with others, how they use their imagination to come up with a new game, play scenario, etc.